katophelix/Bamazon/README.md

 ![List of items](screenshots/ListOfItems.gif)

-Next node prompts then users with two messages.
+Next node prompts the users with two messages.

 The first asks them the ID of the product they would like to buy.